enwumeh/FilmFiasco/README.md

 - working axios /airtable data usage
 - Render data on page dynamically
 - working links
+--all components in place
 -CSS with flexbox
--all components in place

 #### PostMVP